jianchang512/ChatTTS-ui/README_EN.md

 WEB_ADDRESS=127.0.0.1:9966 # Modify the Web service address and port compile=false device=default # Defaults to CUDA (if VRAM > 4GB) or MPS.
-You can manually set this to cpu, mps, or cuda endpoint=https://hf-mirror.com # Model download source.
-Defaults to a mirror.
-Change to https://huggingface.co if accessible.
+You can manually set this to cpu, mps, or cuda
 ```

 ## [FAQ & Troubleshooting](faq.md)